ersheff/IMS322-Docs/docs/js/data-types.md

 ## String

 A _string_ is a sequence of one or more text characters.
-When declaring a variable that is intended to be a string, surround the value with double quotes, as seen below.
+When declaring a string variable, surround the value with double quotes, as seen below.

 ```js
 const myMessage = "Hello, my name is Eric.";